pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_access-manager.md

 ```

-##### Grant an authorized client different levels of access to various resources and read access to spaces using RegEx in a single call - spaces & users (deprecated)
+##### Grant an authorized client read access to multiple spaces using RegEx - spaces & users (deprecated)[​](#grant-an-authorized-client-read-access-to-multiple-spaces-using-regex---spaces--users-deprecated)

 ```
 1